Anfercode/docker-fundamentals/README.md

 ## What is Docker?

-Docker allows solving problems of Build, Ship and Run software in diferent platforms, using the concept of containers, the containers is a way to group processes, this make it more versitile, eficient and more isolated processes of the host machine.
+Docker allows solving problems of Build, Ship and Run software in different platforms, using the concept of containers, the containers are a way to group processes, this make it more versitile, efficient and more isolated processes of the host machine.

 <div id='id2'/>